aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldref/insertparagraphnumber/_index.md

 title: FieldRef.InsertParagraphNumber
 linktitle: InsertParagraphNumber
 second_title: Aspose.Words for .NET API Reference
-description: FieldRef property.
+description: FieldRef InsertParagraphNumber property.
 Gets or sets whether to insert the paragraph number of the referenced paragraph exactly as it appears in the document in C#.
 type: docs
 weight: 50
 url: /net/aspose.words.fields/fieldref/insertparagraphnumber/